 Here is the list of things you need to take into account when budgeting your Divemaster training:

-- PADI Divemaster crew pack (manuals, pro dive log, slates, official PADI application sticker) : from 160€ to 250€ depending on the selected language (crazy but true, if you want to save money and English is not your native language, it’s time to sharpen your skills, I really recommend for non-native English speakers to be sure to have advanced fluent level of English before buying the pack in English)
+- PADI Divemaster crew pack (manuals, pro dive log, slates, official PADI application sticker) : from 160€ to 250€ depending on the selected language (crazy but true, if you want to save money and English is not your native language, it’s time to sharpen your skills, I really recommend for non-native English speakers to be sure to have an advanced level of English before buying the English version)

 - PADI Divemaster Training with French Kiss Divers, Internship with unlimited dives: 25 000 BHT (620€)

 - EFR refresh training with French Kiss Divers (need to be taken if you EFR is older than 2 years): 3500 BHT (90€)